EVODelavega/go-sudoku/README.md

 #### Runall script

 Just run `./runall.sh -h` to see what the options are, to run all example input files, and keep the compiled binary, run the script with bot `b` and `k` flags.

+#### Example puzzles

+The hard and medium example puzzles were taken from http://websudoku.com/ The easy puzzle was taken from a July issue of the London Metro free newspaper.
+(12/07/2016?)